ProjectMilestonegroupL/MilestoneProject/README.md

 Alternatively, TensorBoard can be launched directly from notebooks, refer to `train_milestone2.ipynb` for more info. (remplacer par notre doc)

 For more information on how to use TensorBoard with PyTorch, check out [the documentation](https://pytorch.org/docs/stable/tensorboard.html).

-### Google Colab

-You can run this notebook in Colab using the following link:(https://colab.research.google.com/github/ProjectMilestonegroupL/MilestoneProject/blob/main/Milestone2/train_milestone2.ipynb)

 **Important info:**
 - To train models much quicker, switch to a GPU runtime (*Runtime -> Change runtime type -> GPU*)